protokol/nft/README.md

   },
   {
       "package": "@protokol/nft-generator-api"
-  },
+  }
 ```

-You could also use our [core-nft](https://github.com/protokol/core-nft) branch of ARK Core-v3, where this is already setup for testnet environment (keep in mind to update package.json in your core bridgechain branch).
+You could also use our [core-nft](https://github.com/protokol/core-nft) branch of ARK Core-v3, where this is already setup for testnet environment (don't forget to update package.json in your core bridgechain branch).

 ## Source Install
 ### Development environment setup